+When you’re planning an event or promotion, how do you let people know?
 A single text likely won’t give you enough characters to do it justice.
 But you also don’t want to overwhelm your contacts with text after text explaining what’s going to happen and when.

 But it can be intimidating as a non-designer to create something that will be sent to potentially hundreds of people.
 Luckily, with tools like Canva and Adobe Spark, even someone with zero design experience can create flyers that are easy to read and nice to look at.

+Content comes first!
 The amount of information you need to share will affect your design the most.
 Decide on all the event details well before you sit down to design something.
 This includes the date, time, location, etc.

-Carefully consider the details and how you want to say it.
+Carefully consider the details and how you want to convey them.
 The language you use should reflect your brand as a whole and the tone should be consistent with other messages you send.
-Just like with a regular text, the more words, the more likely people are going to simply skim over or ignore it.
+Just like with a regular text, the more words, the more likely people are going to skim over or ignore the message.

 Then do a few tutorials.
 Canva, for example, shows you how to use their product and also how to start developing your design skills.
-Taking the time to learn the tools in advance will make the rest of the process easier.
+Taking the time to learn the tools in advance will make the rest of the design process easier.

-Choose a template
+Choose a Template

 The whole point of a template is to make your life as easy as possible!
 Don’t choose a template because you like one thing about it and then plan to change everything else.
 Simply choose a different template — especially if you don’t feel you have the time or skills to fully customize or adapt a template.

-Think about the delivery
+Think About the Delivery

 Even people without design experience will be able to tell you whether something looks usable or not.
 Get their feedback on whether or not it works as a digital flyer.
 And of course look at it on your own phone as well.